By Brad Pilon, MS

 Even injected anabolic steroids can decrease leptin levels.

-The bottom line is that while short term fasting typically involves an acute decrease in leptin levels , the consistent increase in Growth Hormone ensures that fat loss remains elevated during periods of fasting.
+The bottom line is that while short term fasting and intermittent fasting typically involves an acute decrease in leptin levels , the consistent increase in Growth Hormone ensures that fat loss remains elevated during periods of fasting.
 In fact even when Leptin is injected into fasting individuals it doesn’t improve fat burning or decrease GH levels [Chan JL, 2008]

 Using short-term flexible intermittent fasting combined with resistance training remains one of the most effective and simple ways to lose weight and reduce your body fat.